argoroots/prusaslicer/README.md

-# PrusaSlicer: CORE One INDX — 0.25 nozzle on tool 8 + Flexfill TPU
+# PrusaSlicer profiles: Prusa CORE One INDX with a 0.25 nozzle and TPU

-PrusaSlicer 2.9.6.
-Prusa ships no 0.25 or flex profiles for INDX, so these were derived from Core One(+) system profiles.
-Only the listed values were changed; everything else stays inherited from the base preset.
+Custom PrusaSlicer presets for a CORE One INDX (8-tool) with a modified tool setup: tools 1–7 keep the stock HF 0.4 nozzles, tool 8 carries a standard-flow 0.25 nozzle for fine detail.
+Also adds Fillamentum Flexfill 98A (semi-flexible TPU) for the 0.4 tools.

+Prusa ships no 0.25-nozzle or flex profiles for INDX, so every preset here is a copy of a Core One / Core One+ system profile with a handful of targeted edits.
+This document lists each preset, its base profile, and every changed setting with old value, new value, and reason — enough to rebuild or extend the setup from scratch.

+Created with PrusaSlicer 2.9.6 (firmware 6.6.x).

 ## Prerequisites — system profiles to install first